-You can mix acrylic and latex paints since both paints are water-based.
-In a broad sense, they are both latex paints which make them have similar features.
+You can mix acrylic and latex paints since both are water-based.
+In a broad sense, they are both latex paints that have similar features.

 How to Mix Acrylic Paint With Latex Paint?

-Mixing acrylic and latex paints is an easy task that you can take on yourself.
+Mixing acrylic paint with latex is an easy task that you can take on yourself.

 - A Paint Bucket

 - Tube(s) of Acrylic Paint

 Before pouring both paints, check if they are in good condition.
 If one of the paint is expired, you shouldn’t use it.